 - If not declared and if they are located during the physical customs inspection of the cargo, shall be subject to the payment of import duties and a fine.

 - Lift vans, air vans, wooden crates, and boxes arriving in containers or single shipments must be fumigated per ISPM 15 rules and visibly marked on at least two opposite sides of the container in permanent black ink.

-IAM Note: Before initiating shipping procedures at origin destined for Brazil, the owner of the move must receive confirmation of approval to begin shipping procedures to Brazil.
+IAM Note: Before initiating shipping procedures at origin destined for Brazil, the owner of the goods must receive confirmation of approval to begin shipping procedures to Brazil.